The Latest: House gives final approval to Trump’s big tax bill and sends it to him to sign

 The speech took on the air of a Sunday church service air as it extended into its eighth hour and he began citing passages from the Bible.

-“Take your time,” “Take your sweet time,” colleagues replied as he spoke.
+“Take your time," colleagues replied as he spoke.
+“Take your sweet time.”

 “Shame on this institution if this bill passes,” he said.

-“We were a ‘Hell No!’ last week, a ‘Hell No!’ this week, a ‘Hell No!’ yesterday, a ‘Hell No!’ today, and we’ll continue to be a ‘Hell No!’ on this effort to hurt the American people.”
+“We were a ‘Hell No!’ last week, a ‘Hell No!’ this week, a ‘Hell No!’ yesterday, a ‘Hell No!’ today, and we’ll continue to be a ‘Hell No!’ on this effort to hurt the American people," he said.

 Regarding Iran, Putin emphasized during their Thursday call the need to resolve all issues by political and diplomatic means, said Yuri Ushakov, his foreign affairs adviser.